drrocketeer/first/readme.txt

-reateing a new branch is quick And simple
+reateing a new branch is quick And simples